WorldVistA/VistA/Documentation/README.rst

 The import and simple configuration of the M components of VistA has been automated.
 See AutomatedVistAConfiguration_ for more details.

+For Initialization and Setup without using the OSEHRA Utilities, see:

+  * Initialization_

 Troubleshooting:
 ````````````````